WenjieLab/Deep-learning-based-real-time-SIM/README.md

-# VSR-SIM
+# VDL-SIM
-The code is developed for real-time deap learning based SIM reconstruction, VSR-SIM, and is related to the paper XXX (will be updated soon).
+The code is developed for real-time deap learning based SIM reconstruction, VDL-SIM, and is related to the paper A0-23-10003.

 ## Contents
 - [Environment](#Environment)